The Perfect Everest Base Camp Packing List [2022]

 Everest Base Camp Packing List: Lower Body

-As with the base layer for your upper body, you’ll be needing 2 thermals for your lower body.
+As with the base layer for your upper body, you’ll need 2 thermals for your lower body.

 One should be used in the evenings when you’re at the tea houses and to sleep in.
 There’s nothing better than putting on a fresh-ish pair of thermals after a wet wipe shower!

-I wore yoga pants on the first few days of the trek and when it got colder, I hiked with them over my base layer, or under my thicker hiking pants.
+When it got colder, I hiked with them over my base layer or under my thicker hiking pants.

-Because they’re made of such breathable materials, they won’t provide much warmth on colder days so you can wear your thermal base layer underneath if the temperature drops.
+Because they’re made of such breathable materials, they won’t provide much warmth on colder days.
+You can wear your thermal base layer underneath if the temperature drops.

 Everest Base Camp packing list female